 Once purchased, it is assumed that the product is taken to the customer's home and refrigerated for two days.
 Emissions were calculated based on the space each product occupies in the fridge relative to the average fridge size, the average kWh of electricity used per fridge, and weighted by state distribution and eGRID data.

 2.3.5 END OF LIFE EMISSIONS

-End-of-life emissions were estimated for the paperboard packaging of the product.
-Using EPA emission factors, it was assumed that the paperboard packaging is 50% landfilled and 50% recycled.
+End-of-life emissions were estimated for the aluminum cans paperboard packaging and cans of the product.
+Using EPA emission factors, it was assumed that the estimated recycling rates were as follows: